On the Predictability of non-CGM Diabetes Data for Personalized Recommendation: Abstract

 \section{Abstract}

 With continuous glucose monitoring (CGM), data-driven models on blood glucose prediction have been shown to be effective in related work.
 However, such (CGM) systems are not always available, e.g., for a patient at home.
-In this work, we conduct a study on 9 patients and examine the predictability of data-driven (aka. machine learning) based models on patient-level blood glucose prediction; with measurements are taken only periodically (i.e., after several hours).
-To this end, we propose several post-prediction methods to account for the noise nature of these data, that marginally improves the performance of the end system.
+In this work, we conduct a study on 9 patients and examine the \textit{online} predictability of data-driven (aka. machine learning) based models on patient-level blood glucose prediction; with measurements are taken only periodically (i.e., after several hours).
+To this end, we propose several \textit{heuristic}-based and \textit{statistical}-based post-prediction methods to account for the noise nature of these data, that yields marginally significant improvements to the performance of the overall system.